Murder of Nancy Pfister

 Nancy Merle Pfister was an American woman who was found murdered on February 26, 2014, in a walk-in closet of her secluded home in the Rocky Mountains.
 She had been beaten in the head and chest with a hammer, ax, and lamp.
 Pfister has been described as having been a "small-town socialite" and was well known in her small community.
-In October 2014, Trey and Nancy Styler, Pfister's former roommates were charged with the crime.
-Shortly thereafter, Trey Styler confessed to her murder, and received life imprisonment in exchange for the charges against his wife to be dropped.
+In October 2014, Trey and Nancy Styler, Pfister's former roommates, were charged with the crime.
+Shortly thereafter, Trey confessed to her murder, and received life imprisonment in exchange for the charges against his wife to be dropped.

 Styler claimed he killed Pfister as "punishment" for adding an interest rate to the couple's rent after they refused to pay for over three months.
 The Stylers had stopped paying rent after living with Pfister for 2 months, due to minor broken utilities in the home that she refused to fix.
 The case gained national notoriety and sparked many debates on renter's rights.

 Early life

 Nancy Pfister was born on July 4, 1956 in Orofino, Idaho.
-She was raised in Basalt, Colorado, a suburb of Aspen, and attended Basalt High School.
+She was raised in Basalt, Colorado, and attended Basalt High School.
 Nancy was the daughter of Art Pfister, who made a fortune when he turned his family cattle ranch into the Buttermilk Ski Resort in 1958.

 Her mother, Betty Haas Pfister, was a member of the Women Airforce Service Pilots (WASP) in World War II, who in later years flew a helicopter, which she was notoriously known for parking in the family's driveway.
 After her mother was diagnosed with dementia, Nancy became her primary caregiver until her death in 2011, 3 years prior to the murder.
 In their youth, Nancy and her two sisters met John F. Kennedy, Jack Nicholson, Cher and Michael Douglas when they vacationed at her parents' ski resort.
-Pfister briefly was engaged to Douglas.

 Pfister attended college at Brooklyn's Pratt Institute, but dropped out and returned home to Colorado at age 20.
 She continued to help run the family business which, at the time, played a major role in the local tourism industry.
 At age 29 and never having been married, Nancy gave birth to her daughter Juliana.
 She later gave birth to a son at age 39.
 Pfister was a member of the Roaring Fork School District PTA.
 Pfister raised both of her children as a single mother in a log home her father had built for her in 1991.

 Shortly before the time of her death, she rented a portion of the house to retired doctor Trey Styler and his wife Nancy as a way to help pay off her mortgage.
-Pfister abruptly evicted the Stylers from her house, and refused to let the Stylers collect their belongings from the home after they failed to do so in a timely manner.
+Pfister abruptly evicted the Stylers from her house, and refused to let the Stylers collect their belongings from the home after they failed to move out on the agreed upon date.